-Site Name: Site Ref/Policy Number: St Michael's Convent/Sacred Heart Church W53a/b Description of Site: Description of Site: The majority of this site has received planning permission and is under construction (as at July 2013).
-The remaining element is in separate ow nership and lies to east of the Sacred Heart Church.
-Known Constraints: • TPOs Close to listed buildings and their setting (St Michaels Convent and The Church of the Sacred Heart) Site includes or is close to existing sewerage infrastructure Southern Water has advised that sewerage capacity in network closest to site is limited Low to moderate potential for previously unidentified archaeological deposits Existing Transport Provision: Bus routes within short walk of site Existing Accessibility to Local Services/Faci Waterlooville Town Centre within walking distance with variety of shops and services Site Opportunities: Provide new homes including affordable housing On brownfield land in a sustainable location close to Waterlooville Town Centre Policy W53a/b Site Specific Development Requirements: Heritage Statement, of an appropriate level of detail, to support planning application Highway access will utilise the existing access point onto London Road Design and layout should aim to retain and protect any TPO trees Southern Water request connection to the sewerage system at the nearest point of adequate capacity Appropriate easement from existing sewage/ Design and layout to respect the context and setting of the Grade II Listed St Michael's Convent and Sacred Heart Church

 Site Name: Site Ref/Policy Number:

+St Michael's Convent/Sacred Heart Church W53a/b

+Description of City

+The majority of this site has received planning permission and is under construction (as at July 2013).
+The remaining element is in separate ownership and lies to east of the Sacred Heart Church.

+- TPOs - Close to listed buildings and their setting (St Michael's Convent and The Church of the Sacred Heart) - Site includes or is close to existing sewerage infrastructure - Southern Water has advised that sewerage capacity in network closest to site is limited - Low to moderate potential for previously unidentified archaeological deposits

+Bus routes within short walk of site

+Waterlooville Town Centre within walking distance with variety of shops and services

+- · Provide new homes including affordable housing - On brownfield land in a sustainable location close to Waterlooville Town Centre

+Policy W53a/b Site Specific Development Requirements:

+- Heritage Statement, of an appropriate level of detail, to support planning application - Highway access will utilise the existing access point onto London Road - Design and layout should aim to retain and protect any TPO trees - Southern Water request connection to the sewerage system at the nearest point of adequate capacity - Appropriate easement from existing sewage/waste infrastructure - Design and layout to respect the context and setting of the Grade II Listed St Michael's Convent and Sacred Heart Church

-Forest End Garages W58
+Site Name: Site Ref/Policy Number: Forest End Garages W58

-Description of Site:

 An area of parking and a meeting hall.
-The site is a hard surfaced parking area with some

-garage buildings.
-The site abuts the rear gardens of residential properties to the east and flats

-age Housing Association and Havant Borough Council.

-also included.
-Hut Site and former Royal British Legion Hall Site are
+The site is a hard surfaced parking area with some garage buildings.
+The site abuts the rear gardens of residential properties to the east and flats to the west.
+The site is owned by Hermitage Housing Association and Havant Borough Council.
+The adjoining Air Training Corps/Cadets Hut Site and former Royal British Legion Hall Site are also included.

-Known Constraints:

-ated with previous and/or current use of site

-Potential air quality issues relating to t •
+- · Potential ground quality issues associated with previous and/or current use of site - Potential air quality issues relating to the future amenity of occupants

-Existing Transport Provision:

-Bus routes within walking distance
+• Bus routes within walking distance

-Existing Accessibility to Local Service es/Facilities:

-• Walking distance to town centre with s

-• School provision (primary) within walk ing distance
+- Walking distance to town centre with shops and services - School provision (primary) within walking distance

-Site Opportunities:

-New homes including affordable housing

-cation close to Waterlooville Town Centre
+- · New homes including affordable housing - On brownfield land in a sustainable location close to Waterlooville Town Centre

-Policy W58 - Site Specific Developmen · · · · · · · · · · · · · · · · · · ·

-Utilise existing access onto Forest End

-Reprovide or relocate the existing Allo 5

-Investigate ground/air quality conditions, as part of a planning application
+- Utilise existing access onto Forest End - Reprovide or relocate the existing Allotment Trading Association Hut - Investigate ground/air quality conditions, as part of a planning application

-Site Name: Site Ref/Policy Number:

-Goodwillies Timber Yard W63
+Site Name: Site Ref/Policy Number: Goodwillies Timber Yard W63

-Description of Site:

 An existing local timber business.
-The current site is larger than that required for the existing

-business (only 1.2ha is needed), so it would potentially like to relocate to a smaller site.
-The

-site is mainly hardstanding with various buildings in connection with the commercial use.
+The current site is larger than that required for the existing business (only 1.2ha is needed), so it would potentially like to relocate to a smaller site.
+The site is mainly hardstanding with various buildings in connection with the commercial use.

-Known Constraints: ated with providuo and/or ourrest use of site

-Potential ground quality issues associated with previous and/or current use of site

-Low to moderate potential for previously unidentified archaeological deposits

-• Southern Water has advised that sewerage capacity in network closest to site is limited
+- Potential ground quality issues associated with previous and/or current use of site - Low to moderate potential for previously unidentified archaeological deposits - Southern Water has advised that sewerage capacity in network closest to site is limited